leonardo252/nodeMCU/README.md

-# Repositoty destined of works in a nodeMCU using LUA to program
+# Repository for jobs with nodeMCU made in LUA

+The repository contain the firmware that I used to do my jobs